SmartDoge/smartdoge/README.md

 make install
 ```

-Or check out the latest [release](https://github.com/tharsis/ethermint/releases).
+Or check out the latest [release](https://github.com/SmartDoge/smartdoge/releases).

 ## Quick Start

-To learn how the Ethermint works from a high-level perspective, go to the [Introduction](https://evmos.dev/intro/overview.html) section from the documentation.
+To learn how the SmartDoge works from a high-level perspective, go to the [Introduction](https://evmos.dev/intro/overview.html) section from the documentation.
 You can also check the instructions to [Run a Node](https://evmos.dev/quickstart/run_node.html).

-For an example on how Ethermint can be used on any Cosmos-SDK chain, please refer to [Evmos](https://www.github.com/tharsis/evmos).
+For an example on how SmartDoge can be used on any Cosmos-SDK chain, please refer to [Evmos](https://www.github.com/tharsis/evmos).

 ## Community

-The following chat channels and forums are a great spot to ask questions about Ethermint:
+The following chat channels and forums are a great spot to ask questions about SmartDoge:

 - [Evmos Twitter](https://twitter.com/EvmosOrg)
 - [Evmos Discord](https://discord.gg/trje9XuAmy)